Wish and If only

 Think of some other dreams you might have for the present:

-In all of these situations you are imagining something that is not a present reality but you wish it was.
+In all of these situations you are imagining something that is not a present reality.

 The structure is: Subject + wish + object + past simple